18th century embroidered mitts

 Since I was in a bit of a hurry, and the thumb pieces were annoying me, I skipped lining them.
 The mitts are lined, except for the thumbs.

 I also know that I should look into buying nicer embroidery floss for future projects.
-No matter what I did, I didn’t get as smooth a line as I’d hoped on this fabric.
+No matter what I did, I didn’t get as smooth a line as I’d hoped on this fabric. (edited to add: The embroidery design was something I came up with that would fill a lot of space quickly.)

 I forgot to clean the guidelines off the fabric before taking photos.